World Community Grid: GO Fight Against Malaria Project

 The mission of the GO Fight Against Malaria project (launched November 16, 2011) is to discover promising drug candidates that could be developed into new drugs that cure drug resistant forms of malaria.
 The computing power of World Community Grid will be used to perform computer simulations of the interactions between millions of chemical compounds and certain target proteins, to predict their ability to eliminate malaria.
-The best compounds will be tested by scientists at The Scripps Research Institute of La Jolla, California, U.S.A. and further developed into possible treatments for the disease.
+The best compounds will be tested by scientists at The Scripps Research Institute in La Jolla, California, U.S.A. and further developed into possible treatments for the disease.

 Say No to Schistosoma

 Say No to Schistosoma (launched February 22, 2012) was the 20th research project to be launched on World Community Grid.
 The researchers at Infórium University in Belo Horizonte and FIOCRUZ-Minas, Brazil, ran this project on World Community Grid to perform computer simulations of the interactions between millions of chemical compounds and certain target proteins in the hope of finding effective treatments for schistosomiasis.
-As of April 2015, subsequent analysis had been performed, and the three most promising candidate substances had been identified for in-vitro testing.
+As of April 2015, subsequent analysis had been performed, and three of the most promising candidate substances had been identified for in-vitro testing.